XxDaShTixX/PDFMultiTool/README.md

 - .pdf ➡️ .txt

 [X] Combine multiple PDF files into one PDF file.
-[-] Split an existing PDF file into a separate PDF file by defining a page range.
+[X] Split an existing PDF file into a separate PDF file by defining a page range.
 [-] Encrypt or Decrypt a PDF file using the RC4 algorithm encryption method.

 # 📄 Using PDF Multi-Tool